andreaspts/DRL_Navigation_Project/report.md

 ## Possible extensions of the setting and future work

 1. The hyperparameters should be optimized: For example, we could change the epsilon decay rate, the learning rate, the batch size and improve the network structure (more/less layers and units; overfitting could be tackled using dropout).
+A step towards this direction was done by reporting the results of Training run 2.

 Further improvements of the Deep Q-Learning algorithm have been introduced in different articles: